strimzi/strimzi.github.io/_posts/2023-10-11-kafka-consumer-client-essentials.md

 This approach minimizes unnecessary partition rebalancing when a consumer rejoins a group after a failure or restart.
 The consumer continues with the same instance ID and maintains its assignment of topic partitions.

 Additionally, adjusting the `max.poll.interval.ms` configuration can prevent rebalances caused by prolonged processing tasks, allowing you to specify the maximum interval between polls for new messages.
 If lengthy message processing is unavoidable due to factors such as slow external services, consider offloading this processing to a pool of worker threads.
+This setting is more critical than `heartbeat.interval.ms` and `session.timeout.ms` as it relates directly to how the application is driving the consumer client.

 Similarly `max.poll.records` limits the number of records returned from the consumer buffer, allowing the consumer application to process fewer messages more efficiently.

 ## Get the message